Content

 It’s crucial to use minoxidil regularly.
 Typically, you’ll apply it once or twice a day, depending on the instructions you’re given.

 If you forget to apply it, no worries — just carry on with your next dose as normal.
-Don’t apply extra minoxidil to make up for your missed dose, as this can lead to side effects (more on these below).
+Don’t apply extra minoxidil to make up for a missed dose, as this can lead to minoxidil side effects.

 Minoxidil can stain clothes, bath linens, bedding, and fabric upholstery.
 That’s why you need to wash your hands thoroughly after applying it — and make sure it’s totally dry before letting your head touch any fabric.